videojs/videojs-playlist/README.md

 through CSS.
 You will also need to make sure that your ad integration is properly cancelled and cleaned up before switching-- consult the documentation for your ad library for details on how to do that.

-### Plugin Options

-You may pass in an options object to the plugin upon initialization.
-This object may contain any of the following properties:

-#### option
-Type: `boolean`
-Default: true

-An example boolean option that has no effect.

 ## Release History